Lee Sin Build Guide by NixLychee

 Similar to Olaf but lower damage and higher health, he will chase you down and kill you unless you are significantly ahead.

 Annoying matchup, but you will kill her early because she is squishy, just make sure to get closer to her so she can't kill you with a spear.
+If the Nidalee is good, she will always try to hit a spear as you use Resonating Strike, so make sure to dodge it with Safeguard onto a ward.

 Pretty simple matchup for you, make sure to not get slept, and, like vs Darius, try to be on the inner part of her Q to avoid the bonus true damage.
 She hard outscales and outfarms you, so try to build a lead early or risk throwing the game.